gobeyondidentity/customer-docs/docs/contribute/doc-site-branches.md

 displayed_sidebar: contributorGuideSidebar
 ---

-Before starting the authoring work, you must understand the different branches to work on.
+Before you start authoring, you must understand the different branches to work on.
 You'll use your branch to work on content for a certain issue or feature, but you'll submit your Pull Request against one of the branches listed below:

 - **`main`** - protected branch